henrywatkins/python-euler/README.md

 Find first fibonacci number with specific number of digits.

 Use dummy variables to count up the fibonacci numbers in a while loop up until the len(str(fn)) reaches right length.

+#### Problem 48

+Use binary exponentiation to find large self powers, then sum up